codespace-justin/coaching-files/justin-jenecke--code-samples/4-frontend-frameworks/a-vue-basics/intro-notes.md

 7. Finally create a Vue instance by creating a new Vue object literal, name it similar to the filename and assign it = new Vue()

-8. Open curly braces inside the objects arguements, give  it1 property with a key of 'el' and assign it the value of your        container elements id.
+8. Open curly braces inside the objects arguements, give it 1 property with a key of 'el' and assign it the value of your        container elements id.

 9. Dont forget to use # and quotes as you must use css selector